dnguyenv/kafka/README.md

 `$ docker-machine create --driver virtualbox <machinename>`

+For example:

+`$ docker-machine create --driver virtualbox kafkatest`

 ### Activate the machine - Connect your Docker client to Docker daemon in side the VM

 You may have several `machines` (VMs) created.
 This is to set one of them as active node which then will be used to deploy the kafka cluster

 `$ eval "$(docker-machine env machinename)"`

+Example:

+`$ eval "$(docker-machine env kafkatest)"`

+Notes: From now on, I'll use `kafkatest` as the machine name in the commands below

 After this command, your Docker client will be interacting with the daemon running inside the `machinename` VM.